jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 * what is the same?
 * what is different?

-the difference helps me know what to change to get what I want
+The difference helps me know what to change to get what I want.

-this is the job of the `assertEqual method`_, which takes 2 inputs and checks if they are the same
+This is the job of the `assertEqual method`_, which takes 2 inputs and checks if they are the same

 .. code-block:: python